The Best Gemstones For Everyday Wear, And Why

 Sapphire

-Despite being one of my favorite stones, I’m not going to add too much to Sapphires here because all the information for Rubies cross-applies to Sapphires.
+Despite being one of my favorite stones, I’m not going to add too much to Sapphires here because all the information for Rubies cross-applies to Sapphires, which also have a Mohs Hardness of 9.

 However, Sapphires being so hardy for everyday wear is fantastic because Sapphires have one of the broadest color ranges of any stone, including every color except red.
 And red is only excluded because we call red Sapphires Rubies instead.